-I looked to see him grinning in amusement, his lips even fuller than usual because they had so recently been used, his hair slightly disheveled and his cravat askew.
+I turned my head to see him grinning in amusement, his lips even fuller than usual because they had so recently been used, his hair slightly disheveled, his cravat askew.
 There was an answering laughter in his eyes as he gazed at Henry, and something else.
 Love, I thought.
 Trust, perhaps.

 My thoughts must have given me away, for the light began to fade from John’s expression.
-I hated to see it go, hated that I caused it, and so, hoping to keep the mood light, I plastered a smile on my face and straightened in Henry’s lap.
+I loathed to see it go, regretted that I caused it, and so, hoping to keep the mood light, I plastered a smile on my face and straightened in Henry’s lap.

 “Right.
 Someone is going to have to help me up,” I said.
 “I don’t think my knees will hold.”